Goranxi: Demographics

-In the Ottoman tax registry of 1520, Kalogoranxi (Gornaxi e Poshtme) appears as having 151 households.
+In the Ottoman tax registry of 1520, Kalogoranxi (Goranxi e Poshtme) appears as having 151 households.
 In the same Ottoman register the Albanian anthroponyms Gjon and Gjin are frequently attested, as per. ex. : Gjon Papadopulo, Gjon Bazhani, Gjon Deda, Gjon Kondi, Gjin Bazhani (twice), Gjin Ruvini, Gjin Kostandini, Gjin Nako, Gjin Andoni.
-However here, the rendering Jani is more frequent.
+However here, the rendering of Jani is more frequent.
 Other Albanian anthroponyms such as Deda, Laluç and Kol also appear.

-It is inhabited by members of the Greek minority.
+The village is inhabited by Greeks, and the population was 820 in 1992.